-I am working on a rota in school and have just found out that I am pregnant.
+I am working on site and have just found out that I am pregnant.
 Should I tell my head and what should they do?

-The public health authorities strongly advise that all pregnant women should work from home wherever practical.
-NEU advice is that no pregnant woman should be in school.
 We advise that you email your head about your pregnancy immediately.
+The government advises pregnant women to continue to take particular care to minimise contact with others outside their household.
 Employers are responsible for undertaking health and safety risk assessments.
-Your head should consider the risks the current circumstances pose to you during your pregnancy.
-Ask your head to discuss with you what arrangements can be made for you to work from home.
-If working from home is not possible, your head should consider not giving you any work or if appropriate, medically suspending you on full pay.
-In either case, you should remain on the same terms and conditions.
-Contact AdviceLine@neu.org.uk if your head does not agree that you can work from home or be suspended on full pay.
+Your head should consider the risks the current circumstances pose to you and your baby during your pregnancy.
+Ask your head to discuss with you what arrangements can be made for you to work from home, especially if you are over 28 weeks pregnant.
+If the workplace is not assessed to be safe for you and working from home is not possible, your head should consider medically suspend you on full pay and on the same terms and conditions.
+Contact AdviceLine@neu.org.uk if you need further advice.

 If you are due to start maternity leave, you retain your right to maternity leave and any pay.
 Entitlement to Statutory Maternity Pay (SMP) depends on your average earnings in the 8 weeks/2 months before the qualifying week, i.e. your 25th week of pregnancy.
 On 25 April, the government passed a new law so that where a woman is on furlough during that 8 weeks and her SMP pay is reduced as a result, her normal weekly earnings will be calculated based on the pay she would have received if she were not furloughed.